DIVORCE IN NIGERIA

 h. that the other party to the marriage has been absent from the petitioner for such time and in such circumstances as to provide reasonable grounds for presuming that he or she is dead.

-By and large, it is obvious the reasons of the breakdown are expanded enough to contain most of the issues couple ordinarily raised in divorce.
+By and large, it is obvious the reasons for grounds for the breakdown of marriage are expanded enough to contain most of the issues couple ordinarily raised in the divorce.
 However, each and every one of them could also pose huge difficulties to establish in Court.
-A party contemplating dissolution of marriage can contact a lawyer in Lagos or in any part of Nigeria to discuss the specific reasons upon which the divorce is being sought for more explanation on each of the species of the breakdown and how they fit into individual circumstances.
+A party contemplating dissolution of marriage can contact a lawyer to discuss the specific reasons upon which the divorce is being sought for more explanation on each of the species of the breakdown and how they fit into individual circumstances.

-The Petitioner authorizing his or lawyer to institute a divorce petition usually commences the divorce process.
-Such petition will be served upon the husband or wife to be divorced and such spouse has up to 30 days to respond to it.
-The Court might go ahead to give judgment and dissolve the marriage where the party served the divorce petition and hearing notices failed to respond by filing an answer to the petition.
+The Petitioner authorizing a lawyer to institute a divorce petition usually commences the divorce process.
+Such a petition will be served on the husband or wife to be divorced and such spouse has up to 28 days to respond to it.
+The Court might go-ahead to give judgment and dissolve the marriage where the party served the divorce petition and hearing notices failed to respond by filing an answer to the petition.

 Divorce in Nigeria can be said to be a little expensive, as it has been widely reported.
 Most people contemplating the dissolution of a marriage often wish to know the cost of getting a divorce in Nigeria.
-The truth is that there is no specific or fixed cost for such process.
-The reasons being that divorce proceeding involve a proper litigation, which can be won or lost.
-In this regards, it is advised that anyone contemplating a divorce should talk and bargain with his or her lawyer for an affordable cost.
+The truth is that there is no specific or fixed cost for such a process.
+The reason is that divorce proceeding involves proper litigation, which can be won or lost.
+In this regard, it is advised that anyone contemplating divorce should talk and bargain with his or her lawyer for an affordable cost.
 However, a lawyer would likely charge lower for a divorce matter that is unlikely going to be very contentious or for customary marriage’s divorce case, compared to extremely contentious statutory marriage’s divorce.
 The location of the court where the divorce petition is to be filed can also determine the duration and overall cost of such a process, as the process may be faster to conclude in some courts compared to others.
 Like it has been previously said above, the important determinant in the cost of divorce is the likelihood of contention in the proceedings.
 Meanwhile, a divorce petitioner or respondent contemplating or facing divorce proceedings where matters such as custody of the children and settlement of properties are in high contention is advised to consult an experienced lawyer or law firm for such matter, and bargain for a best possible fee.

-Written by Olusola Jegede, a Partner at Resolution Law Firm, Ikeja, Lagos
+Written by Family Law Team at Resolution Law Firm, Nigeria.